Table of Contents

 PPU has some reporting/sharing constraints, including that any report created in the PPU workspace can only be accessible to users with the same license.
 All users must have a PPU license to view the report.
 A Pro user cannot view or access that report.

-The price of Power BI PPU is fixed at $20 per user/month with a trial period.
+The price of Power BI PPU is fixed at $24 per user/month.

 This plan addresses all the needs of users who want to access Premium features cheaply.